mighty-gerbils/gerbil/doc/reference/misc.md

 Constructs a string of bytes in hexadecimal from `u8vector` *v*.

-Each byte is formatted as two uppercase hex characters using `std/format` and separated using the specified delimiter character; the delimiter can be `#f` to specify simple concatenation.
+Each byte is formatted as two uppercase hex characters and separated using the specified delimiter character; the delimiter can be `#f` to specify simple concatenation.